Generic selectors

 However, the victim still suffered damage to the car and maybe physical injury as well.
 By failing to stop at the red light, the lawbreaker caused the victim to suffer.
 In other words, the lawbreaker did evil to the victim by violating the law regardless of whether it was intentional or not.
 Even in the context of community laws, a violation (unless they contradict God’s Law) is a sinalthough is called a crime today.
 Still, the sin is only against the lawgiver; in this case the community government.
 However, the violation resulted in suffering for the victim through the evil consequences of the sin.

-PRINCIPLE: Evil is the result of sin whether or not the sin was intentional.
+PRINCIPLE: Evil is the result of sin whether or not the sin was INTENTIONAL.

-However, we know that the Bible clearly states that it is possible for “a brother to sin against me” (Matthew 18:21).
+However, we know that the Bible clearly states that it is possible for a “brother sin [to] against me” (Matt.
+18:21).
 How does that fit?
 Saying someone sinned against another person is a colloquialism—a common expression.
 For example, when two cars run into each other, we often say it was an “accident” even if one of the drivers was drunk.
 Obviously, a drunk driver did not “accidentally” drink too much before getting into a car and colliding with someone.
 A more accurate expression would be to say that the cars collided or that there was a collision.
 Likewise, it is more accurate to say that someone sinned and did evil against another person.
 We saw this in Psalm 51:4.
 However, it is common to say that someone “sinned against” another person even though it was actually evil done to the other person as a result of the sin.
 Although not technically accurate, saying someone “sinned against me” is an accepted expression.
 Notice:

-Notice the expression “When you sin against the brethren and wound [them].”
+Notice the expression “when you sin against the brethren and wound” them.
 How can sin be against both the brethren and God?
 It was evil against the brethren because it wounded their weak consciences.
 In other words, the result of the sin was their wounding.
 However, it was a violation of God’s Law, so the sin was against God.
 Paul clarifies this by saying it was actually a sin against Christ.
 Again, the consequences (the evil) of sin are connected with the wounding, or suffering, of others.

 God’s Law is a law of agape love.
 Perfect love does no harm to anyone.
 Anything that hurts another person is evil, and evil results from sin that violates God’s perfect Law of love.
 Why is it a Law of love?
 Because it was established to prevent suffering.
 Therefore, harm to others is always a sin against God.
 Is it wrong to say that someone “sinned” against me?
 No, it is an acceptable expression.
 But for the purposes of this discussion, it is important to understand that sin is only against God’s Law—whereas the result of sin is evil because it produces suffering for others.